 Olson, Kathryn M., and Goodnight, G. Thomas.
 "Entanglements of Consumption, Cruelty, Privacy, and Fashion: The Social Controversy over Fur."
 Quarterly Journal of Speech 80 (August 1994): 249-276.

-Week 6: February 20 (Wisconsin-0Fritch guest lectures): Identification: or how to describe rhetoric in a way different from persuasion and Terministic catharsis: or how to explain when a word's meaning changes
+Week 6: February 19: Identification: or how to describe rhetoric in a way different from persuasion and Terministic catharsis: or how to explain when a word's meaning changes

 Read: OSS 4, 11, 12, 14, 17

-Week 7: February 27: The audience (2nd, 3rd, and 4th personae): or how to articluate the nature of rhetoric as addressed
+Week 7: February 26: The audience (2nd, 3rd, and 4th personae): or how to articluate the nature of rhetoric as addressed and audiences as constituted

 Read CRT part 5; RRC Morris 3p664/4p595; CRT Condit p494; RRC Zaeske 3p377/4p417